SETI/rms-opus/opus/application/apps/help/api_guide.md

           }
         }

+#### CSV Return

+If `cols` is supplied, the return is a line containing the list of field names followed by a line containing the list of metadata for those fields.
+If `cols` is not supplied, the return contains, for each category, three lines: the name of the category, the list of field names in that category, and the metadata for those fields.

+* Retrieve all metadata for a single Cassini ISS Saturn observation in CSV format:

+    %EXTLINK%<HOST>/opus/api/metadata_v2/co-iss-w1866600688.csv%ENDEXTLINK%

+    Returns:

+        General Constraints
+        Planet,Intended Target Name,Nominal Target Class,Mission, [...]
+        Saturn,Saturn,Planet,Cassini, [...]
+        PDS Constraints
+        Volume ID,Data Set ID,Product ID,Product Creation Time, [...]
+        COISS_2111,CO-S-ISSNA/ISSWA-2-EDR-V1.0,1_W1866600688.122,2017-02-25T09:50:35.000, [...]
+        Image Constraints
+        Exposure Duration (secs),Greater Size in Pixels,Lesser Size in Pixels, [...]
+        3.8000,1024,1024, [...]
+        [...]

+* Retrieve start and stop time only for a single Cassini ISS Saturn observation in CSV format:

+    %EXTLINK%<HOST>/opus/api/metadata_v2/co-iss-w1866600688.csv?cols=time1,time2%ENDEXTLINK%

+    Returns:

+        Observation Start Time,Observation Stop Time
+        2017-02-24T03:03:29.866,2017-02-24T03:03:33.666

+* Retrieve PDS and Image Constraints only for a single Cassini ISS Saturn Observation in HTML format:

+    %EXTLINK%<HOST>/opus/api/metadata_v2/co-iss-w1866600688.csv?cats=PDS+Constraints,Image+Constraints%ENDEXTLINK%

+    Returns:

+        PDS Constraints
+        Volume ID,Data Set ID,Product ID,Product Creation Time, [...]
+        COISS_2111,CO-S-ISSNA/ISSWA-2-EDR-V1.0,1_W1866600688.122,2017-02-25T09:50:35.000, [...]
+        Image Constraints
+        Exposure Duration (secs),Greater Size in Pixels,Lesser Size in Pixels, [...]
+        3.8000,1024,1024, [...]

 #### HTML Return

 If `cols` is supplied, the return is a description list containing name/value pairs where the name is the "pretty" name of the metadata field.
 If `cols` is not supplied, the return is a description list containing name/value pairs organized by category name.